-Convergence/Divergence due to the Residential and Temporal Change Social Identity Reconstruction

-The results of this study endorse the notion by Thomas (1995) that pragmatic systems are not static like grammar, but dynamic and flexible.
+Convergence/Divergence due to the Residential and Temporal Change Social Identity Reconstruction systems are not static like grammar, but dynamic and flexible.
 As noted above, some acceptability rates by AJ are significantly higher than those of AA.
 In addition, it seems that some of Japanese learners, after about one-year experience in English-speaking countries slightly diverged from the supposedly targeted norm, although their resistance to NS English norms, overall, is not at all intense.